-The Festival Grounds in City Park is the site of the festival whose motto is “Worship the Music.”
+The festival, which invites attendees to “Worship the Music,” is held annually at the Festival Grounds in City Park.
 Four unique performance areas, each of which is enhanced by the use of interactive art, will feature top-tier and innovative artists from a variety of musical genres, all of which reflect the multitude of cultures that define the New Orleans demographic.

 And many more!
-For a full lineup of musical acts visit the Voodoo Official Musical Lineup.
+For a full lineup of musical acts by day, visit the Voodoo Official Musical Lineup.

 Voodoo Fest also features a wide variety of food specialties, many of which can only be found in New Orleans and south Louisiana.
 Artwork and local crafts will also be on hand for display and sale.

-The organizers of Voodoo have negotiated special discounted rates with some local hotels for visiting festival-goers.
-You can search for rates and availability from this list of 2015 Voodoo Experience partner hotels.
+The organizers of Voodoo have negotiated special discounted rates with some local hotels for visiting festivalgoers.
+To view a list of those hotels, along with rates and reservation information, click here.

 Parking and Transportation

 Special parking arrangements are available for those who choose to drive to the festival site.
 Parking passes can be purchased online for the full three days from $60- $100, depending on location.